Knee Replacement Recovery Time

 Because of the long recovery time involved with knee replacement and surgery, medical professionals generally recommend that patients seek the best post-surgical care possible.

 You will likely stay in a hospital for the first 24 hours, if not the next few days, after your surgery.
 However, seek professional care, either from expert post-op nurses or in a post-surgical recovery facility, that can cater to your needs as you focus on your recovery.
+If the question of ‘what is the recovery time after knee replacement?’ is on your mind, or even causing you stress, consider a stay with us.

 Stay at Pearl Recovery Retreat